flowroute/flowroute-numbers-php/README.md

 ##### Example Usage

-For the following example, a new number is being purchased that uses `VPRI` for the billing method:
+For the following example, a new number is purchased using `VPRI` for the billing method:

 	$billing = new BillingMethod('VPRI');
 	$number = '12066417848';